We'll be honoring ordinary, unsung citizens who exemplify the spirit of Long Beach caring and giving. Almost $10,000 to be awarded to unsung heroes.

 The public is welcome to attend for $10 at the door, if they RSVP to Justin@JustinRud.com.

 NOTE: This program does not allow repeat finalists.
 If you are unsure if someone has been honored by this program in the past, please double-check with them before nominating.
 Full list of previous heroes is below.
-We highly encourage you to make sure the person you want to nominate can attend the awards dinner on Sunday, Jan.
-15. The nominees and nominators must be able to attend, if selected as semi-finalists.
+We highly encourage you to make sure the person you want to nominate can attend the awards dinner.
+The nominees and nominators must be able to attend, if selected as semi-finalists.

 2. Go to our online form and tell us about your hero.
 Remember, in order for your hero to move along in the selection process, it’s important for you to answer each question directly on the online form.

 Remember, the information you share with us will be shared with the general public and media if your nominee is selected.
 TIP: We highly suggest that you first write and save the answers to the questions in a word-processing document, in case you want to re-submit your nomination, you can "cut-and-paste" those answers into the form without re-writing them.

 3. Be sure to click “submit” when you are satisfied with the info you have typed in.
 You’ll get a confirmation email.